unfoldingWord-dev/Resource-Container/docs/linking.rst

 ^^^^^^^^^^^

 A short link is used to reference a resource but not a project.
-There is nothing fundamentally different from regular links.
-Short links are simply composed of just the language and resource.
+Short links are composed of just the language and resource.

 - ``en/tn``